highcharts/highcharts/docs/stock/advanced-annotations.md

 Points and control points
 -------------------------

-When defining points, control points are automatically generated.
+Most of the advanced annotations have some control points defined by default.
 These control points enable users to adjust the annotation by dragging points within the chart, allowing for easy resizing and reshaping.
 Control points can be modified using `controlPointOptions`, within the overall annotation object, or directly in the `points` array with `controlPoint`.
 For certain advanced annotations, the `typeOptions` includes an additional `heightControlPoint`, which specifically controls the height.
 See the Tunnel example below:

 <iframe style="width: 100%; height: 432px; border: none;" src=https://www.highcharts.com/samples/highcharts/annotations-advanced/tunnel allow="fullscreen"></iframe>